-your wrongs explained to them and to the world.
-The answer which is prepared for you, and which, like the laws of the Medes and Persians, is to be unalterable, runs thus.
-Ten millions of memoria's would
+Fellow-countrymen, are you disposed to submit te Government have not time to answer your memorial, far less to listen to your complaints.
+It follows in boat by throwing over of passengers was resorted to, proper order, after the refusal of the House to hear your wrongs explained to them and to the world. your wrongs explained to them and to the world.
+The answer which is prepared for you, and which, like the laws of the Medes and Persians, is to be unal-terable, runs thus.
+Ten millions of memoria's would warmly argued on both sides, the prosecution conhave the same reply:

-"SIR,-Secretary Sir James Graham, having carefully considered your application in behalf of -"That, therefore, your petitioners earnestly solicit I am directed to express to you his regret that there is your interference on his behalf, and that, under the no sufficient ground to justify him, consistently with consideration of the punishment he has endured, and his public duty, in advising her Majesty to comply with
+" SIR,-Secretary Sir James Graham, having carefully considered your application in behalf of -I am directed to express to you his regret that there is your interference on his behalf, and that, under the no sufficient ground to justify him, consistently with consideration of the punishment he has endured, and his public duty, in advising her Majesty to comply with

-"I am, Sir, "Your obedient humble servant, "S. M. PHILLIPS."
+"I am, Sir, "Your obedient humble servent,

-This precious morsel of outrageous and unblushing tyranny is directed to any one who may be fool enough after this uncalled for insult, to approach the Lithograph-office, at Whitehall.
-What they will do next I cannot pretend to say, but I should imagine the next improvement in the science of despotism, will be to cast an iron man for the purpose of answering the people's consideration. prayers, and I really believe the mockery would not be AN ADDRESS ADOPTED BY THE DELEGATES much less than it is, whilst the trifling expence of the machine would be something to recommend it to the people's notice.
+"S. M. PHILLIPS."
+This precious morsel of outrageous and unblushing "And your memorialists, as in duty tyranny is directed to any one who may be fool enough after this uncalled-for insult, to approach the Lithograph-office, at Whitehall.
+What they will do next I cannot pretend to say, but I should imagine the next improvement in the science of despotism, will be to cast an iron man for the purpose of answering the people's prayers, and I really believe the mockery would not be much less than it is, whilst the trifling expence of the machine would be something to recommend it to the

-I would advise some of the Chartists to forward their memorials for the mere purpose of having one of these lithograph evidences brought up in evidence these lithograph evidences brought up in evidence bouring classes in the little town of Sutton-in-Bedford-row.
-Official assignee, Mr. Edwards, Frederagainst a callous and desperate faction, which may rest Ashfield, Nottinghamshire, through a species of low ick's-place, Old Jewry. assured that our complaints, our wrongs, and our rights will have in every Chartist mouth, a machine which and perseverance throughout the length and breadth of the nation.
+I would advise some of the Chartists to forward their memorials for the mere purpose of having one of these lithograph evidences brought up in evidence against a callous and desperate faction, which may rest assured that our complaints, our wrongs, and our rights will have in every Chartist mouth, a machine which will lithograph our grievances with ten-fold energy and perseverance throughout the length and breadth of the nation.